 Pipette Baby Shampoo+Wash: Water, Lauryl glucoside, Sodium lauroamphoacetate, Glycerin, Glycolipids, Squalane, Magnesium Chloride, Sodium Gluconate, Sodium Dehydroacetate, Sodium Benzoate, Citric Acid, Pelargonium Graveolens (Rose Geranium) Flower Oil, Phenethyl alcohol, Pogostemon Cablin (Patchouli) Leaf Oil, Triethyl Citrate, Rosa Damascena Extract.

-Unlike the first two, these best baby shampoo products are soap-free.
+Unlike the first three, these safe baby shampoo products are soap-free.
 Instead of soap, what makes them lather are the surfactants lauryl glucoside, sodium lauroamphoacetate, sodium lauryl glucose carboxylate, and coco glucoside.
 To clarify, on the spectrum of surfactants, these are some of the safest.
-That is to say, they are mild, which means that they should not irritate the baby’s eyes.
+That is to say, they are mild, which means that these best baby shampoo products should not irritate the baby’s eyes.
 However, to be super picky, glucoside surfactants are not as flawless as we once thought.
 Hence, some sensitive babies may react to them if the products are not formulated to reduce the risk of reactions.
 You can read more about that in my Are Glucosides Safe? post.
 By the way, Pipette has other baby products that I like such as baby lotion and baby balm.
 I use their baby balm for my feet.

 The safe baby product that we use

 In conclusion, I would like to emphasize that because people are so different, it is hard to find a product that will be 100% safe.
 As I have stated above, people may be allergic to even the most innocent ingredients, and babies even more so.